Protests as Philippines mulls hero's burial for ex-dictator Marcos

 - Current President Rodrigo Duterte wants him buried in the national heroes' cemetery

-(CNN)Hundreds of supporters of deceased Philippines dictator Ferdinand Marcos gathered outside the country's Supreme Court ahead of a ruling on whether to grant a hero's burial to the former president.
+"Let the sleeping dog lie as is.
+Incorrigible dictatorship, insatiable greed and inebriated lust for power do not a hero make."

-In August, current president Rodrigo Duterte announced plans to re-inter Marcos -- who ruled the Philippines with an iron fist for two-and-a-half decades -- in the National Heroes' Cemetery, to outrage from the families of victims and civil society groups.
+Marcos died in exile in 1989.
+Since 2015, his body has been on display in his family stronghold of Ilocos Norte in the northwest Philippines.

-Marcos' remains have been preserved and put on display at the family's mausoleum in Ilocos Norte, in the northwest of the Philippines.
-He was due to be buried in the cemetery on September 18, but opponents filed a petition with the court, claiming that as the dictator was found liable for human rights abuses, he could not be interred in the heroes' burial ground.
+In August, President Rodrigo Duterte announced plans to re-inter the former dictator in the National Heroes' Cemetery in Manila, sparking outrage from victims of the Marcos regime and civil society groups.

 'Public interest'